Lawyers Journal Editorial Policy

 Every two weeks, the Lawyers Journal (LJ) publishes substantive legal articles and furnishes timely information on areas of interest to the local legal community.
 In addition, the LJ covers Allegheny County Bar Association news and events.

-- The author will receive story assignments (including due date and length) from the editor of the LJ, Jennifer A. Pulice.
-Likewise, the author will submit her/his stories to the LJ’s editor on or before the assigned due date.
+- The author will receive story assignments (including due date and length) from the editor of the LJ, Brian Estadt.
+Likewise, the author will submit her/his stories to the LJ editor on or before the assigned due date.
 Late articles will not be considered for publication.
-Authors may reach the editor at 412-402-6623 (phone); 412-261-3622 (fax); or firstname.lastname@example.org.
+Authors may reach the editor at 412-402-6682 or email@example.com.

 - Authors will submit stories via e-mail.
 It is the author’s responsibility to assure her/his story arrives by the deadline.

-- The author allows the LJ to edit the work for content, clarity, and mechanics.
+- All Lawyers Journal submissions are subject to editing.
+The author allows the LJ to edit the work for content, clarity and mechanics.
+Authors will not necessarily be consulted for edits.
 The editor of the LJ reserves the right to return any work to the author for revision.

-- Copyright: The LJ holds all rights for publication (including publication on the World Wide Web) and all reprint rights.
+- Copyright: The LJ holds all rights for publication (including publication on the Internet) and all reprint rights.

 - The Lawyers Journal reserves the right to decline to publish any photograph which has been found to be altered or manipulated.

 - Mechanics and style: Associated Press stylebook.
 Authors must recognize the interests of the readership and use terms and references relevant to the LJ’s audience.
-No bold is to be used when writing stories.
-Case names and publication titles should be italicized.
+Keep formatting to a minimum.
+Don’t use bold.
+Bulleted lists are fine; avoid numbered lists unless it’s important to present the information sequentially.

-- Titles: Working titles and subtitles should appear on the first lines, not exceeding 25 characters, with a subtitle not to exceed 50 characters, followed by a byline.
+- The author is welcome to suggest a title for the article.
+Working titles and subtitles should appear on the first lines, not exceeding 25 characters, with a subtitle not to exceed 50 characters, followed by a byline.

 - Plagiarism: Whether deliberate or accidental, plagiarism is a serious and legally punishable offense.
 Authors will not use the words and/or thoughts of others as their own without proper permission and documentation.